New Year's Evil (film): Contemporary

-Bill Cosford for the Miami Herald described it as among the "knife-in-the-night genre" using a rock-concert backdrop featuring high-decibel "new-wave" bands saying "this music and it's strange milieu is used to nice effect, punching up a wheezy plot."
+Bill Cosford for the Miami Herald described it as among the "knife-in-the-night genre" using a rock-concert backdrop featuring high-decibel "new-wave" bands saying "this music and its strange milieu is used to nice effect, punching up a wheezy plot."

-On the review aggregator website Rotten Tomatoes, New Year's Evil has an approval rating of 25%, based on eight reviews.
+On the review aggregator website Rotten Tomatoes, New Year's Evil has an approval rating of 25% based on 8 reviews, with an average rating of 3.5/10.
 On Metacritic the film has a weighted average score of 33 out of 100, based on 4 critics, indicating "generally unfavorable reviews".
 Roger Ebert of the Chicago Sun-Times gave the film a 1½ and wrote, "New Year's Evil is an endangered species - a plain, old-fashioned, gory thriller.
 It is not very good.
 It is sometimes unpleasantly bloody.
 The plot is dumb and the twist at the end has been borrowed from hundreds if not thousands of other movies.
 But as thrillers go these days, New Year's Evil is a throwback to an older and simpler tradition, one that flourished way back in the dimly remembered past, before 1978".
 Gene Siskel gave the film zero stars out of four, calling it "a hideously ugly motion picture".
 Variety wrote: "The true horror of New Year's Evil is the endless musical numbers by punk rockers and shots of their dancing fans.
 Amongst that, the bloody killings seem a welcome relief".

-Chuck Blystone for The Pantagraph while commenting on the "offensive qualities" of "Slash-'em up films" contended "While it is classier than the norm" it was "yet another attempt to break from that mold" that "generally maintains a higher standard" with "one marvelous shock scene...so well done it compares favorably to similar heartstoppers in Jaws".
+Chuck Blystone for The Pantagraph while commenting on the "offensive qualities" of "Slash-'em up films" contended, "While it is classier than the norm [it was] yet another attempt to break from that mold [that] generally maintains a higher standard [with] one marvelous shock scene...so well done it compares favorably to similar heartstoppers in Jaws".